 - Related Post: 5 Things I Have Learnt From Blogging

 Having a free account is kind of like having an apartment with no rent.
 Kinda cool right?
 Your website, where you post your content, is hosted by those people who run WordPress.com.

 Self-hosting, on the other hand, is the process of personally hosting all of your website’s property by a specific web server.
 This means that you get to fully control your website from the design to the maintenance specifics.

-From your intellectual properties like your posts to deciding your data space, managing updates, to whatever design you want to have on your website.
+From your intellectual properties like your posts to deciding your data space, managing updates, to whatever theme you want to have on your website.
 These can be done when you go self-hosted.

 Self-hosting means you can buy your own web property (from self-hosting providers) and build your own website without restrictions, depending on your availed plan, and have your own domain.

 There are self-hosted platforms that you can use when you decide to go self-hosting.
 A very famous platform is the WordPress.org platform.
 This is the WordPress for self-hosted websites.